pryv/dev-site/src/documents/reference-sections/data-structure.html.md

 This section describes the structure of the different types of objects and values exchanged in the API.

+Notes:

+- "Read-only" = server-assigned, never set or modified by clients
+- We should and will reformat items structure for quick visual parsing (e.g. using tables, or at least coloured labels for stuff like "optional")—for the moment we've consciously chosen low-formatting, quick-to-edit bullet lists

 ## <a id="data-structure-channel"></a>Channel